 How to Pass the NBCOT OTR® on Your First Try

-When preparing for the NBCOT® Exam, I immediately thought “no problem, I’ll study a little each evening during fieldwork” with the intent to be ready to take the exam right after graduation.
+When preparing for the NBCOT® Exam, you might be the type of person who thinks “no problem, I’ll study a little each evening during fieldwork” with the intent to be ready to take the exam right after graduation.
 As with many other similar things, this plan didn’t work.
-Fieldwork is exhausting.
-Fieldwork has its own huge learning curve.
-Fieldwork requires all your bandwidth, leaving none left for studying.
+Fieldwork is exhausting and requires all your bandwidth, leaving none left for studying.
+So how do you pass the NBCOT with no time or energy?

 Yes, don’t study.
 Just sit down and answer the 170 multiple choice questions over a four-hour time period.
 You don’t know what you don’t know.
 You also don’t know if you can focus for the duration of the exam (or sit in the same chair for that long).